 Expanding Opportunity Through Inclusive Investing

-Advancing Equity, Diversity, and Inclusion in Investment Decisions
+Advancing EDI in Investment Decisions

 Illinois Treasurer Michael Frerichs believes our government should mirror the diversity of our state.
 And beyond that, diversity is good for business.
 Research demonstrates that diverse-owned companies are often well-positioned to identify market inefficiencies and, as a result, are primed to outperform their peers.
 That’s why we’re focused on providing more opportunities to qualified Minority, Women, Veteran, and Disabled-owned (MWVD) financial firms and to firms with a record of equity, diversity, and inclusion.